 The Council has developed the RJC Code of Practices System, a certification system applicable to all members’ businesses that contribute to the gold and diamond jewellery supply chain.
 The scope of the Code of Practices captures:

 - Health, Safety & Environment;

-- Diamonds, Gold & Platinum Group Metal Products; and
+- Diamonds, Gold & Platinum Group Metal Products; and the

 - Responsible Mining Sector.

 Certification helps to strengthen responsible business practices and the reputation of members as well as the reputations of members’ suppliers, customers and business partners.
 Under the RJC System, all commercial members of the RJC must be audited by accredited, third party auditors to verify compliance with the Code of Practices.

 In 2010, Cartier was the first retailer to receive certification under the RJC system.
 The CoP certifications of all other relevant Maisons have been confirmed.
 Currently, Richemont’s refinery in Switzerland is the only Group entity which has been both CoP- and CoC-certified.
 As a percentage of Group sales, the proportion of Richemont’s businesses which have been audited regarding these non-financial criteria has therefore increased from zero in 2009/10, to more than 90 % by 2016/17.

 |Maison or Independent Manufacturing Entity||Financial year of first RJC certification||Cumulative percentage of Group sales represented by certified entities|

 |Cartier, Baume & Mercier, Jaeger-LeCoultre, Montblanc, Piaget, Vacheron Constantin, Van Cleef & Arpels, Richemont’s refinery in Switzerland||2010/11, 2011/12||More than 75 %|

 |IWC Schaffhausen, Manufacture Horlogère ValFleurier, Officine Panerai||2012/13,